nobohan/OpenArdenneMap/templates/README.md

 - in the svg file, update the date
 - in the svg file, write down the km and updateness
 - in the svg file, write down the name of the map
-- in the svg file, import the marked trails list in the right Layer and optionnaly adapt it
+- in the svg file, import the marked trails list in the right Layer and optionnaly adapt it: ok
-- in the svg file, import the map in the right Layer, scale it, move it
+- in the svg file, import the map in the right Layer, scale it, move it: ok
-- export the svg as png : Easy?
+- export the svg as png : ok (edit and run the export-svg-as-png.bash)
 - transform the png in pdf (edit and run the img2pdf.bash)
-- make the thumbnail (edit and run the img2pdf.bash)
+- make the thumbnail (edit and run the make-thumbnaik.bash)
 - copy the thumbnail into hiking.osm repo
 - transfer the pdf on nextcloud
 - make and copy the share link